Employee Benefits and Diversity

 The corporate governance and operation management policy is not only aimed at the achievement of substantive operating results, but also provides performance bonuses and incentive bonuses for managers, departmental work objectives and personal performance, combined with performance indicators, and provides certificates and licenses and compensation for retained professional talents.
 The measures and related employee compensation and bonuses are detailed in the following documents.

-In compliance with the law, the Board of Directors of the Company approved the amendment to Article 22 of the "Articles of Incorporation" on Feb.
-26, 2025, and plans to submit it to the Shareholders' Meeting on Jun.
-17, 2025 for discussion.
+In compliance with applicable regulations, the Company approved the amendment to Article 22 of the 'Articles of Incorporation' during the General Shareholders' Meeting held on June 17, 2025.

 Article 22 of the "Articles of Incorporation":